Ketankhunti/Product-Lifecycle-Visualizer/README.md

 >
 ---
 > This project is created in private repositiory.
 And for demo purpose only pushed into public repo.
 That's why you may see single final commit message.
 ---
+> If you want to run it, please create .env file and set GEMINI_API_KEY to your api key.
+---
 ## 1. Quick Start (Both Services)
 ### Prerequisites